anishsingh20/My-profile/README.md

  What I do?

  I am an aspiring data scientist, a part-time author/writer and an R lover.
  I love to play with data.
-Playing, analyzing and visualizing data in my favorate hobby.
+Playing, analyzing and visualizing data in my favorite hobby.
+I have a good experience of analyzing and exploring various public data sets.
+I prefer R as my tool as , I am more of a statistics person.